 By Dan Gordon; Photography by Tom Bonner

-FOR YEARS, THE VIEW FROM WILSHIRE BOULEVARD between 16th and 15th streets of the new UCLA Medical Center, Santa Monica was obscured by tall mesh and green-plastic fencing.
+FOR YEARS, THE VIEW FROM WILSHIRE BOULEVARD between 16th and 15th streets of the new UCLA Health - Santa Monica Medical Center was obscured by tall mesh and green-plastic fencing.
 The sounds of construction filled the air, but there was no visual clue as to the transformation that was taking place on the other side.

 And then the barriers came down and the public got its first look at the gleaming red-brick face and broad green plaza of the new hospital.
 Now, some 12 years after ground was broken, the revitalized Santa Monica campus of UCLA Health System is open for business.